DawChihLiou/angularjs-exercise/README.md

 For each ```view```, you will need ```controllers``` to perform your functionalities.
 You can define view/controller pair in configuration with ```$routeProvider```, which loads the specified views and controllers for different URLs.

 ##### Service
 You can write your logics in services.
-Services are great because they can be reused through out your application, and they give your code clear layers so that you can have small and concise ```controller```s that is easy to read.
+Services are great because they can be reused through out your application, and they give your code clear layers so that you can have small and concise ```controllers``` that is easy to read.